What is this?

 venv\Scripts\activate.bat

-(once or twice) pip install --upgrade mypy ruff pytest hypothesis matplotlib
+(once or twice) pip install --upgrade black mypy ruff pytest hypothesis matplotlib

 To obtain these results: